dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ```
 Follow the guide provided in the VoltageShift link above to test your settings and build a launch daemon that starts at log-in.

 A good starting voltage for this machine \<CPU> \<GPU> \<CPUCache> is -110 -50 -110.
 Experiment with various settings below -125mV (CPU) and -90mV (GPU) until your system becomes stable.
-Use this code to create a launch daemon with your desired voltage, turbo-boost enabled and PL1 and PL2 set to 45 and 60 Watts respectively:
+Use this code to create a launch daemon with your desired voltage, turbo-boost enabled, and PL1 and PL2 set to 45 and 60 Watts respectively:

 ```
 ./voltageshift removelaunchd